Primary Biliary Cholangitis (PBC)Skip to the navigation

-Primary biliary cirrhosis (PBC) is a kind of cirrhosis caused by damage to the bile ducts in the liver.
+Primary biliary cholangitis (PBC) used to be called primary biliary cirrhosis and is a type of liver disease caused by damage to the bile ducts in the liver.
 Much like other forms of liver disease, PBC permanently damages the liver as tissue is replaced with scar tissue (fibrosis).
 As more scar tissue develops, the structure and function of the liver are affected.

 What causes PBC?